Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.9.0 =
+* Multilingual Press free plugin is no longer required, but is recommended for better site naming.
+* Improved background cron jobs to be thread-safe for multi-instance installation.

+* Multilingual Press free plugin
 = 1.8.6 =
 * Improved internal API for better integration